Everything You Need to Know About Boundaries

 How to Lend a Hand in a Mental Health Crisis Part 3: The Process of Processing

-This week’s guest post is Part 3 in a five-part series that looks at how to fill the gaps in our current mental health care system on an individual basis.
-It includes a lot of really valuable information about how to help someone work through an emotionally upsetting time.
-Whether your friend is in a full-blown crisis, or they’re just having a bad day, these tools are excellent for anyone who wants to be a …Read More
+This article includes a lot of really valuable information about how to help someone work through an emotionally upsetting time.
+Whether your friend is in a full-blown mental health crisis, or they’re just having a bad day, these tools are excellent for anyone who wants to be a better source of support.